East London Central Synagogue: Modern existence

 The shul belongs to the Orthodox Federation of Synagogues.
 The term "Sfardish" in the original name indicates that the shul, while Ashkenazi, follows Nusach Sefard, a prayer liturgy influenced by the Rabbi Isaac Luria's attempts to reconcile the Ashkenazi and Sephardi liturgies.

 The East End now has a very considerable Muslim population, with which the shul actively maintains interfaith relations through the Tower Hamlets Inter Faith Forum, of which the large East London Mosque on Whitechapel Road is also a member.
 The building is also regularly visited by historical societies and walking tours, and has in the past participated in Open House London.

 The architect Maxwell Hutchinson has drawn up a plan for adding museum and library space, so that the shul could increase its standing as a tourist destination and allow it to become a historic Jewish centre.
 Funding for this plan is in the process of being sought.

 In January 2018 there was a march to the synagogue from Aldgate to commemorate the East End's Jewish heritage, followed by a multi-faith service of remembrance in which the Deputy Mayor of Tower Hamlets took part.
+In 2020 it was reported that the synagogue ceiling collapsed, resulting in the cancellation of services.